scrapy/scrapy/docs/topics/request-response.rst

     :param flags:  Flags sent to the request, can be used for logging or similar purposes.
     :type flags: list

+    :param escape_url: Whether the parameter ``url`` should be escaped or left as-is.
+    :type escape_url: bool

     .. attribute:: Request.url

         A string containing the URL of this request.
 Keep in mind that this